AJAlger/rubyplex/README.md

 I am open to contributions that are tested, but give it a go and have fun!
 [Try RubyPlex!](http://rubyplex.com)

+- Update: This project will discontinue using Webruby and is now currently moving to Opal.

 # New Developer Environment Setup

 ```bash